midzer/beerbase/content/breweries/new-belgium-brewing/blue-paddle-pilsener.md

 srm: 0
 upc: 0
 ---
 Climb on in and grab a paddle.
-Our first foray into lagered beers, Blue Paddle Pilsener-Lager, is a Czech style pilsener with a refreshing crispness from noble hops and a rich, malty finish. â€˜Blue Paddleâ€™ refers to the implement our warehouse managerâ€™s Grandma once used to lovingly paddle his a** when she caught him stealing sips of her beer.
-With more body than a traditional Belgian pils, Blue Paddle is reflective of Europeâ€™s finest pilseners.
+Our first foray into lagered beers, Blue Paddle Pilsener-Lager, is a Czech style pilsener with a refreshing crispness from noble hops and a rich, malty finish.
+‘Blue Paddle’ refers to the implement our warehouse manager’s Grandma once used to lovingly paddle his a** when she caught him stealing sips of her beer.
+With more body than a traditional Belgian pils, Blue Paddle is reflective of Europe’s finest pilseners.